You are viewing United States

 The True Cost of Poor Water Quality in a Dairy Operation

 Take water quality for example.
 It can be hard to see the value in spending money in this area.
 If your water supply looks and smells clean, you may not realize you need to take action.
-But, economically-impactful pathogens often spread through water lines undetected if you’re not testing or treating your water.
+However, harmful pathogens often travel through water lines unnoticed, posing serious risks to animal health and potentially leading to significant financial losses for producers.

 Today we face a lot of unknowns, like the transmissibility of Highly Pathogenic Avian Influenza (HPAI) and how it may affect health and productivity in our dairy herds.
 It’s never a good time to skimp on water quality, but now it could be especially risky.
 Let’s examine the costs of not being proactive with water quality management.